electron/electron/docs/api/remote.md

 ## remote.process

-Returns the `process` object in the browser process, this is the same with `remote.getGlobal('process')` but gets cached.
+Returns the `process` object in the browser process.
+This is the same as `remote.getGlobal('process')`, but gets cached.